MoldyMacaroniX/dashword.net/_src/pages/contact.md

 <p>You can contact Dashword.net, for any reason, by emailing <a href="mailto:support@dashword.net">support@dashword.net</a>.</p>

+## See our frequently asked questions

+For answers to basic questions, see our [frequently asked questions](/faq/).

 ## Contribute (articles, ideas, code)

 It is easier to chat with us in real time on our [Discord server](https://discord.gg/SqZuGCpHMm), so we recommend joining that if you would like to contribute articles to Dashword.
 The same applies if you would like to send us your article ideas or contribute to our codebase!